yaroslav-gwit/PyVM-Bhyve/README.md

 # Roadmap
  > Please keep in mind that this roadmap is not ordered.
 I'll be dealing with each item on this list when I have the time and/or in the mood to do so :)

+ - Simplify Windows type image deployments: create a script that reads IP address and hostname values from the text file (cloud-init config file preferably) and applies these values to the system.
  - Finish up the preparation of all OS images.
  - Switch from argparse to Typer: will make a help output cleaner, autocomplete for fish, and easier to read/maintain source code.
  - Get all custom/manual flags in order: IP address, MAC address, Network Bridge, etc.